 Traveling is sometimes about trying the Exotic and attempting to experience a different culture in the country you’re visiting.
 One of the best ways to do this is to try the foods locals eat.
+Trying Iran foods also known as Persian foods is one of those tempting experiences that cannot be missed.

 It’s time to take a trip around Iran and dig out all the weird foods they like to chow down.
 Unfortunately, Iran isn’t only full of those tasty Kebabs and Persian Stews we spoilt you with a while back – if only.
 They may not be to everyone’s tastes, but the following foods, considered weird and bizarre, or even dangerous to outsiders, are considered delicacies in their countries.